MCT-master/mct-master.github.io/_posts_draft/2018-09-17-Group-B-setting-up-tico.md

 </figure>

 The Logitech Sausage setup however provides very poor audio quality.
-The microphone isn't sensitive enough to clearly pick up sounds from the back of the classroom, so the in back students have to shout in it's general direction.
+The microphone isn't sensitive enough to clearly pick up sounds from the back of the classroom, so students have to shout in the general direction of the Logitech Camera to be heard in Trondheim.
 To improve the audio quality on Zoom, a USB Studiolive mixer was connected to the Zoom designated laptop.
 The microphones shown in the setup above can thus be connected to the usb mixer, providing a much better audio quality over Zoom.

 But why do we even need Zoom in the first place, when the Portal technology should allow us to see and hear each with crystal clearly?
 Well...